nightmode/feri/README.md

 feri --init
 ```

 This will create a `source` and `dest` folder along with a custom config file.
-To make sure everything works, place some files in your source folder.
+To make sure everything works, place some files in the source folder.
 Now run `feri` from the directory where you can see the source and dest folders.
 After a short time, your published files should appear in the dest folder.

 You'll need to run `feri` everytime you want to clean and/or build new files.
 Once you are comfortable with that pattern, try running the following command instead.